Padraic79/AutomationProjects/selenium-projects/README.md

-# Selenium Portfolio
+# Selenium Projects

-End-to-end test automation for the [Automation Projects Demo Site](https://padraic79.github.io/AutomationProjects/) using Selenium WebDriver, TypeScript, and the Page Object Model (POM).
+I've created this Selenium projects to demonstrate my foundational skills in test automation using Selenium WebDriver with TypeScript and the Page Object Model.
+While I prefer modern tools like Playwright for new projects, Selenium has taught me a lot about browser automation basics, and I'm proud of how I've applied best practices here.

 ---